|

 He

-only in 1894, he was able to publish the traditional nation of Santals in the
+in his life.
+In 1894, he was able to publish the traditional religion of Santals in the book of Kherwal Bansha Dharam Puthi.
+He had been honoured by the Calcutta University

 a great linguist and scholar.
 In this publication, the author has also incorporated his own drawing and sketches of the image